 - You discover that you chose the wrong trip or arrived unprepared.

 - You were disappointed after the trip was over because you didn’t get to do something you were counting on.

 - The weather in Belize was not what you had hoped it to be.

-You have the ability to influence these situations so that they are either neutralized completely, or are not as much of a nuisance as they might have been.
+You have the ability to influence these situations so that they are either minimised completely, or are not as much of a nuisance as they might have been.
 We offer the following tips to help insure that your vacation is all that you want it to be.
-Please read further!
+Please read further.

 1. Arrive on Time

 Arriving a full day early is the best way to make sure you are on time.
 By planning to arrive 24 hours early a lot can go wrong and you would still be on time.